garthable/Terminal-Sweeper/README.markdown

 - I plan on swapping my terminal UI with a GUI.
 Currently im planning on using the ImGui for the library.
 - The readability in this is rather poor so in my rewrite ive taken time to make sure variables and functions are correctly named and to describe functions and classes bettter in the header files.
 ## How it works
-- A class called "mineMap" emulates the actual mine sweeper game
+- A class called "mineMap" emulates the actual Minesweeper game
 - A class called "solver" receives the game state through a string.
 - The solver class will then search for any tiles that have the same number of adjacent bombs as adjacent unknown tiles.
 If this is true all adjacent unknown tiles will be flagged.
 - The solver class will then search for any tiles that have the same number of adjacent bombs as adjacent flagged tiles.
 If this is true all adjacent unknown tiles will be clicked.